mahmoud-ath/WATCHLY-v2/README.md

 <div align="center">

-**Built with ❤️ using React, TypeScript, Tailwind CSS, TMDB API, and Google Gemini AI**
+**Built with ❤️ using React, TypeScript, Tailwind CSS and TMDB API**

 ⭐ Star this repo if you like it! ⭐